r2inlondon/r2inlondon/README.md

 ### Hi there 👋

-I am a Junior Web Developer who loves building things, creating new stuff, learning new technologies and working with others to bring brilliant products and features to life.

-My primary skill set are in JavaScript, React, Redux, CSS, SASS, Figma, Git, GitHub, Tailwind, Bootstrap, Ruby on Rails, PostgreSQL and Firebase.
+I'm a passionate web developer who loves creating awesome web applications using modern technologies.
+Making clean, efficient, and maintainable code is my jam, and I'm committed to delivering top-quality products.
+I'm a team player with excellent communication skills, and I love working with others to create fun and innovative solutions.
+Let's make something amazing together!